adamnoto/userio/README.md

 - Mostly vanilla Rails
 - React (on some page)
-- Formik + Fluent UI (on some part)
+- Formik + Yup for validation
 - Tailwind CSS (overall layouting and controls)

-The profile page demonstrates React + Formik + FluentUI, where other pages are server-rendered.
-TailwindCSS is used to help style the overall layout and look-and-feel.

 ## Setup